rmurphey/mulberry/README.md

 # TODOs

+- The repo should include a demo application.
+One is forthcoming.
 - Presently, it's not straightforward to change the icons that the application uses in the default theme.
 - Many built-in page templates use a legacy system for specifying the layout of